Fay identities for polylogarithms on higher-genus Riemann surfaces: Motivation: Fay identities at genus zero and one

 \subsection{Partial fraction decomposition at genus zero}

 On the Riemann sphere, any rational function of $x$ may be expressed using partial fraction decomposition.
 The primitive of every term in this decomposition, except for simple poles, is again a rational function.
 Therefore, the extension beyond rational functions required to obtain closure under integration is generated by differentials $dx/(x-a_i)$.
-The corresponding polylogarithms $G(a_1, \cdots , a_n;x)$ with $a_i,x \in \mathbb C$ are defined recursively by $G(\emptyset; x)=1$ and, \beq G(a_1,\cdots,a_n;x) = \int^x_0 \frac{dz}{z{-}a_1} \, G(a_2,\cdots,a_n;z) \eeq By the shuffle relations among iterated integrals, the product of two polylogarithms $G(\cdots;x)$ with the same endpoints $0$ and $x$ of the path is a linear combination of the same type of integrals.
+The corresponding polylogarithms $G(a_1, \cdots , a_n;x)$ with $a_i,x \in \mathbb C$ are defined recursively by $G(\emptyset; x)=1$ and, \beq G(a_1,\cdots,a_n;x) = \int^x_0 \frac{dz}{z{-}a_1} \, G(a_2,\cdots,a_n;z) \eeq We assign regularized values to the divergent cases with $a_n=0$ and $a_1=x$ by defining $G(0;x)= \log(x)$ and $G(x;x)= - \log(x)$ and imposing regularized $G(a_1,\cdots,a_n;x)$ with ${n\geq 2}$ to obey the shuffle relations of convergent iterated integrals.
+By shuffle relations, the product of two polylogarithms $G(\cdots;x)$ with the same endpoints $0$ and $x$ of the path is a linear combination of the same type of integrals.
 Hence, in the discussion of closure under integration over $x$, it is sufficient to consider expressions with at most one factor of polylogarithms (\ref{g0poly}).
 In order to integrate over the labels $a_i$ of $G(a_1,\cdots,a_n;x)$, the differential equations of polylogarithms can be used to move the integration variable into the endpoint of the path $G(\cdots;a_i)$ \cite{Brown:2009qja, Broedel:2013tta, Panzer:2014caa, Panzer:2015ida}.
 As detailed in section \ref{sec:clo}, these types of functional identities are known as a \textit{change of fibration basis}, and we will lay the ground for their generalizations to arbitrary genus.

 \sm

 The primitive of the product of a polylogarithm $G(a_1, \cdots ,a_n;z)$ and a rational function $\phi(z)$ may be decomposed into a sum of rational functions and polylogarithms.
 To show this, we decompose $\phi(z)$ into partial fractions.
 The primitive of any simple pole term $1/(z{-}b)$ in $\phi(z)$ clearly produces a new polylogarithm $G(b,a_1, \cdots, a_n;x)$ while polynomial and higher order poles may be integrated by parts and again recursively decomposed onto the polylogarithms of (\ref{g0poly}).
 For example, choosing $\phi(z) = \frac{1}{(z-b_1)(z-b_2)}$ with two linear factors in the denominator, the partial fraction decomposition needed to integrate the product $\phi(z)G(a_1,\cdots,a_n;z)$ via (\ref{g0poly}) is given by,